-- All SEND documents are stored in a locked filing cabinet - Sensitive SEND document are stored on CPOMS. - All electronic documents are password protected - All documents no longer required are shredded

-- All documents, electronic and hard copies, are passed on to high schools on transition and a receipt is requested - If a child transfers to another school, all documents are passed to the receiving school and a receipt is requested from the receiving school. - Record keeping procedures follow the school's confidentiality policy and GDPR policies
+- All SEND documents are stored in a locked filing cabinet - Sensitive SEND documents are stored on CPOMS. - All electronic documents are password protected - All documents no longer required are shredded or placed into the confidential waste - All documents, electronic and hard copies, are passed on to high schools on transition and a receipt is requested - If a child transfers to another school, all documents are passed to the receiving school and a receipt is requested from the receiving school. - Record keeping procedures follow the school's confidentiality policy and GDPR policies - •